-At East Tilbury Primary School and Nursery we teach children the skills and knowledge necessary for them to become lifelong learners.
+At East Tilbury Primary School we teach children the skills and knowledge necessary for them to become lifelong learners.
 Based on the National Curriculum, each unit of work teaches children content and knowledge as well as basic skills that will equip children for life beyond their primary school career.

 Each unit of work develops around one central idea and are based on one of our theme areas.
 These are used as starting points alongside a hook to introduce the unit of work.